JJYing/Podcast-RSS-Editor/README.md

 - Audio preview
 - Put a logo
 - Add more options
-- Seperate dashboard page with more data
+- ~~Seperate dashboard page with more data~~
+- Make the publish time input as a data picker
+- Add an option to select XML file in settings section
+- Add message notifications

 # Alternatives
 - [Itunes podcast XML generator](http://codepen.io/jon-walstedt/pen/jsIup) by Jon Wålstedt